oschrenk/notes/oracle+database.md

 ### To kill a long running process ###

-1. point your browser `https://<IP>:5501/em` (IP being the IP adress of the machone Oracle runs on, `5501` the default port of Oracle Enterprise Managment).2
+1. point your browser `https://<IP>:1158/em` (IP being the IP adress of the machone Oracle runs on, `1158` the default port of Oracle Enterprise Managment)
 2. login (ask your adminstrator for the password) with role sysdba
 3. Change to `Performance` tab
 4. Under `zusätzliche Überwachungs-Links`, click on `SQL-Überwachung`